THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When Paul left I grabbed our biggest knife and cut off the top of the coconut.
 It’s was a mature coconut, so the water was a little bitter.
 I drank about half of it and then used the knife to give the coconut a few solid thwacks until it cracked open.
 The meat was the perfect ripeness for eating straight from the coconut – it was firm but moist.

 From there we took the road towards Baie Maroe, to stop at the scenic overlook over Baie Maroe at 11:30.
 This bay is probably technically not a bay – it’s the body of water between Huahine’s north and south islands.
-The islands are joined by a small bridge.
-This bay is where the small ship cruise ships come in to Huahine.
+A small bridge joins the islands.
+This bay is where the small ship cruise ships come into Huahine.

 We made our way back to Starry Horizons and ate our picnic lunch in the cockpit.
-Paul stopped by again and brought us three papaya.
+Paul stopped by again and brought us three papayas.
 I asked if I could come to shore for a walk and he said yes.
-Through hand gestures and the help of my watch, I told him I’d be there at 2, and he pointed at my feet and communicated for me to wear good shoes.
+Through hand gestures and the help of my watch, I told him I’d be there at 2.
+Paul pointed at my feet and communicated to me to wear good shoes.

-We walked passed what I think we some pensions (guest houses) and we walked all the way to the north of the island.
+We walked passed some pensions (guest houses) and all the way to the north of the island.
 Paul drew a picture of a cruise ship and conveyed that the ships come in and stop for 4-5 hours to do an excursion.
-At the very north of the motu, there is a beach bar set up with picnic tables, overlooking the stunning scenery.
-I guessed that perhaps the cruise ship guests can arrange a trip to the motu for a picnic lunch.
+At the very north of the motu, is a beach bar with picnic tables overlooking the stunning scenery.
+I assume the cruise ship guests can arrange a trip to the motu for a picnic lunch.

 All in all, I spent two hours walking around the island with Paul.
-It’s the sweetest and most welcoming experience we’ve had with a local, and I’m amazed how well we could communicate having no language in common and Paul only speaking a few syllables.
+It’s the sweetest and most welcoming experience we’ve had with a local.
+I’m amazed at how well we could communicate having no language in common and Paul only speaking a few syllables.

 Our visit to Fare was mostly administrative.
 We needed wifi to take care of some paperwork back home, in addition to getting gasoline for the dinghy, some groceries, and some medicines from the pharmacy (I can’t seem to kick a cough I brought back from the states).
 The Fare grocery store is surprisingly big and well stocked.
 I actually found pork chops!!
 In front of the grocery store were a few stalls set up, selling prepared food like crab beignets, something called retia (I think this is the dessert we had at Bali Hai Hotel in Cook’s Bay, recipe here) and fruit salad (papaya, bananas, star fruit, passion fruit, and vanilla).